How to Exercise the Transverse Abdominal Muscle

 - To begin the pushup to plank row exercise, stabilize your body by shifting your weight to the left side.
 Once you are stabilized, pull the right dumbbell with your right arm up and elbow towards the ceiling in a controlled manner.
 Also, keep your hips locked in place, pulling abs tight or contracted to stabilize your core.
 Slowly lower the dumbbell to the floor and stabilize your body.
 Repeat on the other side.
 With both arms extended and hands on dumbbells, do a normal pushup while still holding the dumbbells.
 This concludes one repetition.
 Continue until you have completed 10 to 15 repetitions.

 - Once you've reached exhaustion, lower your knees to the floor and sit up.
 Rest for 1 to 2 minutes and repeat for 1 to 2 more rounds.

-Plank with Medicine Ball Knee Tuck
+How to Do a Plank with Medicine Ball Knee-Tuck

 - Place a medicine ball on the floor.
 Get into a plank or pushup position with feet near the medicine ball and arms extended.

 - To begin the plank with medicine ball knee tuck exercise, put left foot on medicine ball while stabilizing your core by tightening or contracting your abs.
 Once you are stabilized, pull the right knee into your chest quickly and then extend the same leg back out towards the medicine ball.
 Repeat 10 to 15 times with the same leg.
-Then repeat this cycle with the left knee towards chest and right foot on medicine ball.
+Then repeat this cycle with the left knee towards your chest and the right foot on the medicine ball.